galenriley/BeeMovieBeamer/README.md

 A stupid gift for Junior
 based on a [tiktok from @jacuto](https://www.tiktok.com/@jacuto/video/7439527807316790574?lang=en)
-with help from Becca and Don
+with help from Becca and Don (who don't want to be linked to)

 ## Safety/Disclaimers